 1) Designate a Specific Reading Time **My #1 Tip**

 I know that life can get in the way when we would rather be reading book after book but creating a basic routine can reduce your stress levels and increase your reading time!
-I read for about an hour before I go to bed and I read for an hour when I get up.
+I read for about 30 minutes before I go to bed and if I’m not working a day shift, I read right when I get up in the morning for 30-60 minutes.
 By doing this I get through a ~250 page (ebook version; ~375 pages print) in 2.5 days.
 It helps that I am a faster reader as well and “go to bed” around 10pm; and I understand that not everyone is able to do this.
 But try setting your alarm in the morning for 30 minutes earlier in the morning and use this extra time to read a chapter or two!

 2) Read Instead of Watching TV